Odoo Inventory Tutorial: Complete Warehouse Setup Guide

 Step 4: Understand Location Types Before Creating Any Location

 Odoo uses six location types.
-Understanding what each one means prevents structural mistakes that are difficult to reverse later.
+Understanding each one prevents structural mistakes that are difficult to reverse.

 ← Scroll to see all columns →